Link Search Menu Expand Document Documentation Menu

 The query returns the following results:

 The default ascending order lists null values first.
-The following query sorts the employer field in the default order:
+The following query sorts by the instrumentationScope.name field, showing that logs without instrumentation metadata appear before instrumented ones:

 The query returns the following results:

-Example 6: Specify the number of sorted documents to return
+Example 6: Specifying the number of sorted documents to return

-The following query sorts all documents and returns two documents:
+The following query sorts all logs by severity and returns only the 3 least severe entries:

 The query returns the following results: